-- flat sheet (FS)
+- flat sheet (FS),

-- hollow fibre (HF) and
+- hollow fibre (HF) or

 - multitube or multichannel (MT/MC).